jeongdari/Danny_Portfolio/README.md

 [Link to Issue Tracker](https://github.com/jeongdari/Danny_Portfolio/issues)

 ## Environment Variables
-Sensitive information such as API keys and tokens are stored securely in an .env.local file, which is excluded from version control using .gitignore.
+Sensitive information such as API keys and tokens are stored securely in an `.env.local` file, which is excluded from version control using `.gitignore`.

 ## License
 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute this code for personal or commercial projects.